DigiBP/digibp-saentis/README.md

 ## Nice to Have
 - [ ] Reporting specific Ticket: Status page for open tickets status (PHP page, ggf.
 Properties?, Security?,

-- [ ] Ticket opening via google voice
+- [ ] Ticket opening via google assistant
 - [ ] Monitoring of open tickets
 - [ ] Reporting and Statistics on Tableau
 - [ ] Switch to postgres sql (?)